icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

 During Phase 3, Open Energy was governed by two Advisory Groups (Membership and Delivery) and a Steering Group.
 The groups met once a month and a brief description of each group’s activities is given below.

-Membership Advisory Group: Consulted on the Membership contract, key policies, including conditions to participate, roles, responsibilities and liabilities, draft preemptive licence, funding model, operational guidelines, and ongoing governance.
+**Membership Advisory Group**: Consulted on the Membership contract, key policies, including conditions to participate, roles, responsibilities and liabilities, draft preemptive licence, funding model, operational guidelines, and ongoing governance.

-Delivery Advisory Group: Consulted on the drafting of operational guidelines and understanding data production and usage.
+**Delivery Advisory Group**: Consulted on the drafting of operational guidelines and understanding data production and usage.
 Fed into the requirements for technical delivery of the Open Energy Governance Platform and the Energy Data Search to ensure they meet user needs.
 Alongside this, examined the day-to-day operational aspects of Open Energy including security and systems.

-Steering Group: Supported the overarching strategy, ensured the delivery of our objectives, and helped disseminate work.
+**Steering Group**: Supported the overarching strategy, ensured the delivery of our objectives, and helped disseminate work.

 The membership of these groups was designed to represent a range of different types of organisations in the